Nelson, New Zealand: Central city

 The central city of Nelson, also referred to as the central business district (CBD), is bounded by Halifax Street to the north, Rutherford Street to the west, Collingwood Street to the east, and Selwyn Place to the south.
 Other major streets within the CBD include Trafalgar Street, Bridge Street and Hardy Street.

+Suburbs and localities

+There are 30 recognised suburbs and localities in Nelson City as of 2025.